initxlab/ngd-api/README.md

 - API Platform 2.6
 - Doctrine ORM, Unit of Work, NoSQL
 - Internationalization and localization
-- JsonLD and Hydra modern Web APIs standards
+- JsonLD and Hydra modern Web APIs specs

 # Packages
 - initxlab/nGD-server - Your Business Context and Operations, on the top of API Platform 2.6.
 Hydra and jsonLD ready.